 - Family: wife, Julie; sons, Keith James, Darren Scott and Eric Mark.

-- Learned the business from his parents, Keith and Marilyn, both trainers.
-He helped his parents walk horses and muck stalls by the time he was five and lost part of his thumb in a childhood accident while holding a horse through a chain link fence … He took out his jockey's license at age 16.
-Rode for three years in New Mexico, California and New York before retiring because of weight ...
-His brother, Cash, was the Eclipse Award apprentice jockey champion in 1979 before becoming a champion jockey in Europe ...
-The Asmussen family operates El Primero Training Center in Laredo, Texas.
+- Asmussen learned the racing business from his parents, Keith and Marilyn Asmussen, who breed, own, and train.
+He was helping to walk hots and mucking stalls by the age of five.
+In a childhood accident, he lost part of one thumb while holding a horse through a chain link fence.
+Asmussen took out his jockey’s license at age 16 and rode for three years in California, New Mexico, and New York before difficulty maintaining weight forced him to abandon race riding.
+His brother, Cash, now also a trainer, was the Eclipse Award top apprentice jockey in 1979 before becoming a champion rider in Europe.
+The Asmussen family operates Asmussen Horse Center, a breeding and sales operation, and El Primero Training Center, both in Laredo, Texas.

 Breeders' Cup Record

 |2009||Juvenile Fillies Turf||Jungle Tale||5th|